ntu-nail/MH6812/README.md

 **Assignments (individually graded)**

 - There will be two (2) assignments contributing to ***2 * 25% = 50%*** of the total assessment.
 - Students will be graded individually on the assignments.
-They will be allowed to discuss with each other on the homework assignments, but they are required to submit individual write-ups and coding exercises.
+They will be allowed to discuss the homework assignments with each other, but they are required to submit individual write-ups and coding exercises.

 **Final Project (Group work but individually graded)**

 - There will be a final project contributing to the remaining 40% of the total coursework assessment.
   - ***3–5*** people per group
-  - Presentation: ***15%***, report: ***25%***
+  - Presentation: ***15%***, report: **25%***
 - The project will be group work but the students will be graded individually.
 The final project presentation will ensure the student’s understanding of the project

 # Course Prerequisites